goldmann/eap-dockerfiles/boot/README.md

 ## Using with STI

+Here is how to use this image with STI

-1. First make sure you have STI installed
+### First make sure you have STI installed

     go get github.com/pmorie/go-sti/sti

-2. Build the kitchensink example with STI
+### Build the kitchensink example with STI

     sti build git://github.com/pmorie/simple-jbosseap eap-6.2 kitchensink-eap

-3. Run the resulting image
+### Run the resulting image

     docker run -i -t -p 18080:8080 kitchensink-eap

-4. Confirm that the app works
+### Confirm that the app works

-Point your browser to http://localhost:18080/jboss-as-kitchensink.
+Point your browser to [http://localhost:18080/jboss-as-kitchensink](http://localhost:18080/jboss-as-kitchensink).